JaneliaSciComp/SongExplorer/README.md

     2020-08-09 09:30:15,055 ServerConnection created

-The SongExplorer GUI should automatically open in a new tab of your default internet browswer.
+The SongExplorer GUI should automatically open in a new tab of your default internet browser.
 If not, manually navigate to the URL on the line printed to the terminal immediately below the version information.
 In the output above this is "arthurb-ws2:8080", which is my computer's name, but for you it will be different.
 If that doesn't work, try "http://localhost:8080/gui".